 Hanukkah — or Chanukah as it’s sometimes spelled, typically falls sometime in December.
 I had heard of it, but didn’t actually know what it celebrated.
 So one day I decided to look into it.
-If you’re that point, I can save you some time.
+If you’re at that point, I can save you some time.

 It turns out, it’s really not the Jewish version of Christmas.
 It’s not even the most important Jewish holiday.
 It just happens to usually fall between America’s biggest holidays — Thanksgiving and Christmas — so we end up throwing it in with the majors.
 Not to say that what’s celebrated is not a big deal.
 Here’s what I found out… (more…)